Modify the quotes[edit | edit source]

 For batch account creation (both wiki account and user page), send a spreadsheet to Ike.

 For individual accounts, use this page.
 Note that a User Page also needs to be created in order for the person to appear as an option for adding on forms.
-The user page can be created by clicking here and then entering the User account name under "Add a New Researcher".
+See here for more information.

 Use this page.